 There are so many reasons as to why the food we consume now is so different, but the single thing that can impact yours and your family’s health is paying attention to SUGAR CONSUMPTION.
 Because when you do this, you automatically eliminate a lot of the other highly processed ingredients that come in those foods.

-Honestly, I don’t prefer the negative undertone of the above lists, so let’s quickly point out the beautiful things that happen when you don’t over-consume sugar:
+Here are the beautiful things that happen when you don’t over-consume sugar:

 - clear complexion